+Is mac and cheese a Thanksgiving dish?
 Was Thanksgiving dinner different during Victorian times?
-If you were to sit down at a Thanksgiving table in 1883, you would see the familiar turkey and cranberry sauce and pies.
-But, what might surprise you would be, first, macaroni and cheese, and next, the meal that arrived when the Victorians called for macaroni and cheese.
+If you were to sit down at a Thanksgiving table in 1883, you would see the familiar turkey, cranberry sauce and pies.
+But, what might surprise you would be, first, macaroni and cheese, and next, how it was viewed as an ‘upper-class’ kind of dish.